All ingredients are individually packaged, but our central facility

 While tomatoes roast, place flatbreads directly on oven rack and bake until lightly browned, 6-8 minutes.

 Remove roasted tomatoes to a plate.
 Reserve baking sheet; no need to replace foil.

 Finish the Flatbreads

-Place flatbreads directly on oven rack, with prepared baking sheet on rack below to collect any drips.
+Place flatbreads directly on oven rack, with reserved baking sheet on rack below to collect any drips.
 Bake until cheese bubbles, 5-7 minutes.

-Remove from oven and rest 3 minutes before slicing.
+Remove from oven and rest 3 minutes before serving.